MaelikR/Atom-Simulation-Experimental-Physical-Object-Oriented-Simulator-in-Unity-3D/Scripts/README.md

 - Player sync and interactions (heat ray, magnet)
 - Modular startup with `FusionBootstrapDebugGUI.cs`
 - Scene persistence for player and atom states
+🧬 SharkAtomSystem.cs — Molecular Composition of Creatures
+This script simulates the molecular and atomic structure of a living organism, in this case a shark.
+It integrates with the Atom Simulation system to make even biological creatures scientifically inspectable and decomposable.

+🔧 Features
+Custom Molecular Composition:
+Define a list of Molecule objects (name, atom count, molar mass) that represent the creature's body structure.

+Total Mass Calculation:
+Dynamically computes an approximate total molar mass of the shark based on its molecules.

+Debug Output:
+Use PrintComposition() to display a full breakdown of molecules and their respective atomic properties in the console.

+Future Expansion:
+This system is designed to work with:

+Decomposition effects

+Atom-based death visualizations

+Real-time UI inspection via AtomInspector

+Mutation/evolution events that change molecular content
 ---

 ## 📁 Key Scripts Overview